SEN Information Report 2022-2023

 - How will you help me to support my child’s learning?

-Parent Consultations are held each term to keep parents fully informed of their child’s progress and an annual report is written for each child in the Summer Term.
+Parent Consultations are held in the autumn and spring terms to keep parents fully informed of their child’s progress and an annual report is written for each child in the summer.
 Parents are involved in reviews of the Personal Support Plans (PSPs) and their views are sought at each opportunity to help support their child’s learning.

-Children are set homework regularly each week which will involve reading, spellings and at least one other piece of homework (from Year 1 to Year 6).
 Frequent daily bursts of reading and spelling practice is shown to have a positive impact on your child’s progress.
 Please ask your child’s class teacher if you would like more information about reading or spelling strategies to use with your child.
-There is a wealth of resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.
+There are resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.

 - How will I be involved in discussions about and planning for my child’s education?